How do I make money from my art?

 - Social approval/acceptance — need for status and group inclusion.

 So to the original questions.
+How do I make money from my art?

 Is it Luck?